 Sunday 14 to Sunday 28 June

-Through the Gatehouse, the peaceful quadrangle opens up and visitors walk past beautiful planting and on in to the Undercroft where they are met by the first of our wonderful Volunteer Stewards.
-We have a Steward in each of the rooms – they are a fount of knowledge and visitors are encouraged to ask as many questions as they like.
+Once your eyes have adjusted to the cool shade, you will notice the first of our wonderful Volunteer Stewards waiting to greet you.
+During our Open Days we have a Steward in each of our rooms – they are a font of knowledge, and visitors are welcome to ask as may (or as few) questions as they like.

-Dogs are welcome at the Hall – we have an Office Dog (see left) a Farm Dog, a Gardener’s Dog and – until a couple of years ago – a Hall dog too.
+Can I bring my dog?
+Dogs are welcome at the Hall – we currently have a Farm Dog and two Gardener’s Dog.
+Until a couple of years ago we also had an Office Dog and a Hall Dog too.

-Parking during Open Days is in the One Acre Paddock, where you will plenty of shade.
-Dogs are welcome in the Courtyard and on 3/4 of the Moat Walk.
-The remaining 1/4 of the Moat Walk is through farmland and does generally contain livestock so we ask that dogs are kept out of that field.
+During Open Days parking is in the One Acre Paddock, where there is plenty of shade.
+Dogs are welcome in the Courtyard and on 3/4 of the Moat Walk – the remaining 1/3 is through farmland, which does generally contain livestock; and we therefore ask that dogs are kept out of that field.